genaforvena/djskrewdriver/README.md

 ## 🛠️ Dependencies

-- librosa - For audio processing
+- librosa - For audio processing and FFT analysis
 - soundfile - For WAV file handling
 - pydub - For MP3 conversion
 - youtube-dl - For YouTube downloads
+- numpy - For numerical operations and FFT processing

 ## 🎵 Examples